vodquang96/django-anymail/docs/installation.rst

 errors for email with features that can't be accurately communicated to the ESP.
 Set to `True` to ignore these problems and send the email anyway.
 See :ref:`unsupported-features`.
 (Default `False`.)

+.. rubric:: WEBHOOK_AUTHORIZATION

+A `'random:random'` shared secret string.
+Anymail will reject incoming webhook calls from your ESP that don't include this authorization.
+You can also give a list of shared secret strings, and Anymail will allow ESP webhook calls that match any of them (to facilitate credential rotation).
+See :ref:`securing-webhooks`.

+Default is unset, which leaves your webhooks insecure.
+Anymail will warn if you try to use webhooks with setting up authorization.

+This is actually implemented using HTTP basic authorization, and the string is technically a "username:password" format.
+But you should *not* use any real username or password for this shared secret.